Antibody Response Against SARS-CoV-2 Spike Protein in People with HIV After COVID-19 Vaccination

 Abstract

-Background: People with HIV (PWH) often have a suboptimal response to vaccines, raising concerns about the efficacy of coronavirus disease 2019 (COVID-19) vaccines in this population.
-We aimed to evaluate the humoral immune response to the B.1 lineage and Omicron variant in PWH following COVID-19 vaccination.
-Methods: We conducted a prospective study on 19 PWH who received a two-dose series of the COVID-19 mRNA vaccine and a booster six months later.
-Participants without HIV infection were included as a healthy control (HC) group.
-The humoral response to the COVID-19 vaccine (anti-SARS-CoV-2 S IgG levels and ability to block ACE2-S interaction) against both the original B.1 lineage and the Omicron variant was measured by immunoassays.
-Results: The humoral response in PWH was very strong (GMFR >8) after the second dose and strong (GMFR >4) after the booster dose for both the B.1 lineage and the Omicron variant.
-We found similar humoral responses to the B.1 lineage and Omicron variant between PWH and HC groups after the second and booster doses (q-value >0.05).
-The COVID-19 vaccine generated a significantly weaker humoral response against the Omicron variant compared to the B.1 lineage in both groups (q-value <0.05).
-However, this response improved after the booster dose, although the inhibition of ACE2-S interaction remained weaker in PWH.
-Conclusions: PWH generated a strong humoral response to the COVID-19 vaccine against both the B.1 lineage and the Omicron variant, similar to individuals without HIV infection.
-However, our data suggest the need for booster doses to improve immunogenicity and update COVID-19 vaccines for new variants like Omicron.
+Background/Objectives: People with HIV (PWH) often have a suboptimal response to vaccines, raising concerns regarding the efficacy of coronavirus disease 2019 (COVID-19) vaccines in this population.
+We aimed to evaluate the humoral immune response to the B.1 lineage and Omicron variant in PWH on antiretroviral therapy (ART) following COVID-19 vaccination.
+Methods: We conducted a prospective study of 19 PWH on ART who received a two-dose series of the COVID-19 mRNA vaccine and a booster six months later.
+Participants without HIV infection (n = 25) were included as a healthy control (HC) group.
+The humoral response to the COVID-19 vaccine (anti-SARS-CoV-2 S IgG levels and ability to block ACE2-S interaction) against both the original B.1 lineage and the Omicron variant was assessed using immunoassays.
+Results: The humoral response in PWH was very strong (geometric mean fold rise, GMFR > 8) after the second dose and strong (GMFR > 4) after the booster dose for both the B.1 lineage and the Omicron variant.
+We found comparable humoral responses to the B.1 lineage and Omicron variant between PWH and HC groups after the second and booster doses (q-value > 0.05).
+The COVID-19 vaccine generated a significantly weaker humoral response against the Omicron variant compared to the B.1 lineage in both groups (q-value < 0.05).
+However, this response improved after the booster dose, although it remained weaker in PWH.
+Conclusions: PWH showed a strong humoral response to the COVID-19 vaccine against B.1 and Omicron, though the Omicron response was weaker than B.1.
+Booster doses in PWH improved the Omicron response, but it stayed lower than B.1.
+Findings confirm vaccine effectiveness in PWH, stressing the critical role of boosters and potential need for updated vaccines for variants like Omicron.

 Article activity feed